maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The consuming component can process messages at a steady rate, this rate can be increased by scaling the component.

-This pattern introduces some complications to be aware of
-- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
-- **Ordering** - An earlier message could undo the work of a more recent message, this can be configured in a queue, or potentially dealt with using timestamps or versions

-Event-driven architecture is loosely coupled, the event doesn't know about the consequences it can cause.
+Event-driven architecture is loosely coupled, not decoupled and so we are still bound to contracts.
+The publishing component is not aware of how its events are used and the consequences it can cause.

+This pattern brings with it complexity as it can become complicated if the operation needs to be awaited.
+It can be hard to monitor and trace an operation as it flows through the system.

 ## Embracing Failure

 With every new feature our software systems have more states and interactions making them harder to model.
 Since complex systems are made up of individual components interacting with each other, as a system grows and scales it becomes more complex.

-We add more logic and states to increase resilience add in turn add more complexity.
+We add more logic and states to increase resilience and in turn add more complexity.

-All is not lost, if we accept our system is and will continue to be complex then we can look to complexity theory to give us a set of tools to understand the patterns and behaviours we are seeing.
+All is not lost, if we accept our system is and will continue to be complex then we can look to [complexity theory](https://www.youtube.com/watch?v=i-ladOjo1QA&list=TLPQMTAxMTIwMjHtudT33UyVOA) to give us a set of tools to understand the patterns and behaviours we are seeing.

-### Complexity Theory

-These systems often exhibit **non-linear** behaviour, meaning that the same inputs do not always produce the same outputs and a small change in inputs can produce un-proportional changes to the outputs.

-**Chaos theory** is the theory that complex systems, though unpredictable, are not random and that there are patterns that govern their behaviour - feedback loops not linear equations.

-**Self-organisation** model tells us that global patterns form out of local interactions.

-**Adaptive theory** tells us that system components act and react to each other and will regulate themselves using cooperation and competition to pursue their goals.

-Though we let the number of states and interdependencies increase, we have a level left for us to pull - reversibility.

-#### Reversibility

-If the effects of a decision can't always be predicted, then it is expensive if that decision can't be reversed.

-Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.

-When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.
-We can also monitor the effect of new features to measure the impact and to see if they add value.

 ### Verifying Resilience

-Chaos Engineering is the practice of running experiments to uncover systemic weakness.
+[Chaos Engineering](https://principlesofchaos.org/) is the practice of running experiments to uncover systemic weakness.
 It helps us to understand how much failure a system can tolerate and still operate within acceptable boundaries.

 We can define the expected behaviour of our system under normal conditions and then hypothesise that this will still be true during real-world events.
 For example, _"We expect 99% availability while processing 200 orders per second while 30% of nodes are unavailable."_